mcdeoliveira/pyctrl/doc/tutorial.rst

-The parameters to :py:meth:`ctrl.Controller.add_source` are a *label*, in this case :py:data:`clock`, a :py:mod:`ctrl.block` object, in this case :py:class:`TimerClock`, and a *list of signal outputs*, in this case the *signal* :py:data:`['clock']`.
+The parameters to :py:meth:`ctrl.Controller.add_source` are a *label*, in this case :py:data:`clock`, a :py:mod:`ctrl.block` object, in this case :py:class:`ctrl.block.clock.TimerClock`, and a *list of signal outputs*, in this case the *signal* :py:data:`['clock']`.

 :py:class:`ctrl.block.clock.TimerClock` is a clock based on python's